Jxkeorton/blackjack/README.md

 ### Accessibility

-[Wave Accessibility](https://wave.webaim.org/) tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.
+[Wave Accessibility](https://wave.webaim.org/) tool was used for final testing of the deployed website to check for any aid accessibility testing.

+- I found contrast errors on the All-in button and certain Headings which were corrected.

 Testing was focused to ensure the following criteria were met: